syaifulmillah26/geo-calculate-task/README.md

 2. Copy .env.example

-   ensure you have provide the data that needed inside .env.example
+   ensure you have provided the environtment variables that needed inside .env.example

    ```shell
    $ cp .env.example .env